alahmedabdullah/charlieconnector/README.md

 cd $WORK_DIR
 ```

-The "main.sh" is a simple script that executes a shell script "run.sh" which must be already available in INPUT_DIR.
-It also passes on commmand line arguments i.e. INPUT_DIR and OUTPUT_DIR to "run.sh".
-The INPUT_DIR is passed in to "main.sh", where CHARLIE model files are loaded.
-Following is the content of "main.sh" for CHARLIE SC:
+The 'main.sh' is a simple script that executes a shell script 'run.sh'.
+Following is the content of 'main.sh' for CHARLIE SC:

 ```
 #!/bin/sh